tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/8.6" caption="Hi from space!" %}

 The final room was the orchid room, which was another mirror room that had real, living orchids hanging from the ceilings.
-The orchids were raised and a large group of people would go in, then the orchids would be lowered.
-It was like you were standing in the middle of the coolest rainforest.
-It was so cool to see in person.
+The orchids were raised and a large group of people would go in, and after everyone sat on the ground, the orchids would be lowered.
+It was like you were in the middle of the coolest floral rainforest.
+It was incredible to see in person.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/8.7" %}
 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/8.7-part-2" %}

+If you're heading to Tōkyō, this has to be on your list of places to visit.
+It's usually the first thing everyone recommends, and for good reason!
+It is totally worth the money, just make sure you bring comfy shorts.

-We said goodbye to TeamLabs and rode the monorail on our way back to Shibuya.
-It was such a cool experience the first time and we were glad we got to do it again on the way back.
+We said goodbye to teamLabs and rode the monorail on our way back to Shibuya.
+The monorail was such a cool experience the first time and we were glad we got to do it again on the way back.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/8.8" %}

 We made it back and were in a bit of a rush to sort out our laundry debacle, but we couldn't do so without lunch (of course), so we stopped at the tried-and-true Great Burger Stand before heading back to the hotel.
-We ordered the same thing we had last time (which was delish), and to Tristan's (definitely not Sophie's) delight, the restaurant played Stinkfist by Tool (one of his all-time favourite songs).
+We ordered the same thing we had last time (which was delish), and to Tristan's (definitely not Sophie's) delight, the restaurant played [Stinkfist](https://en.wikipedia.org/wiki/Stinkfist) by [Tool](https://en.wikipedia.org/wiki/Tool_(band)) (one of his all-time favourite songs).
 They must've knew we were coming!

 After collecting our luggage from the hotel, we found a nearby laundromat to dry our clothes.
-We had to lug our luggage (I see why it's called luggage now) for about 15 minutes up and down hills in the rain, but we eventually made it to the laundromat.
-Luckily no water seeped onto our dry belongings in the suitcase.
+We had to lug our luggage (we see why it's called luggage now) for about 15 minutes up and down hills in the rain, but we eventually made it to the laundromat.
+Luckily no water seeped onto our dry belongings in the suitcase, and the place was empty, so we could take up as much room as we wanted.
 We shoved the clothes into two driers to hopefully save time and crossed our fingers.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/9" caption="Guess who was more hopeful that this would work." %}

-The laundry mishap was a huge bummer, and we were absolutely drenched from the freezing rain we had to walk through.
-At this point we thought the hard work was over, so we were in a better mood.
+The laundry mishap was a bit of a bummer because it ate into so much of our last day in Japan.
+We were also absolutely drenched from the freezing rain we had to walk through to get to the laundromat.
+Despite that, we were convinced that the hard part was over, so we were in a much better mood.

-Thankfully our clothes were perfectly dry with some time to spare.
-Tristan even used a special machine to dry his shoes, which were grimaced at by a Mum who wanted to dry her shoes later on.
+Thankfully, the laundromat did its job and our clothes were perfectly dry with some time to spare.
+Tristan even used a special machine to dry his shoes, which were grimaced at by a Japanese Mum who wanted to dry her shoes later on.

-With our bags packed, we headed off to Shibuya Station to catch the train to the airport.
-Our flight was at 9pm, so at this point we had about 5 hours before our plane left.
+At around 3:30 pm, our suitcases were packed and we headed off to Shibuya Station to catch a train to the airport.
+Our flight was at 9:00 pm, so at this point we had a little over 5 hours before our plane left.
 We were feeling the time crunch, but we were confident we'd make it.

-We got to the gate and tried to purchase a ticket, but loh and behold we didn't have enough cash on us and of course there wasn't an ATM in sight.
+We got to the gate and tried to purchase a train ticket, but loh and behold we didn't have enough cash on us and of course there wasn't an ATM in sight.
 We were deep in the station, so poor Tristan had to sprint to a not-so nearby convenience store to get some cash.
-The withdrawal amount started at ¥10,000, which was way more than we needed, but we didn't have time to be picky.
+The ATM there had a minimum withdrawal amount of ¥10,000 (about $100 AUD), which was way more than we needed, but we didn't have time to find another ATM.
 Tristan eventually returned with the cash and we were able to purchase our tickets.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/10" caption="That mishap wasn't so bad, right?..." %}

-By the time we made it to the platform we only had four hours to go, which was a bit concerning considering we still had a train to catch and to get through customs.
-Thankfully the train was running on time (thanks, Japanese efficiency!) and we boarded without a hassle.
-There were plenty of seats on the train, so we settled in for a long ride.
+By the time we made it to the platform we only had four hours to go, which was a bit concerning considering we still had to catch our train, check in at the airport, and get through customs.
+Thankfully, the train was running on time (thanks, Japanese efficiency!) and we boarded without issue.
+There were plenty of seats on the train, so we settled in and enjoyed our last Japanese train trip for a while.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/11" %}

-By 6:30pm we were at the airport.
+By 6:30 pm, we had finally made it to [Narita Airport](https://en.wikipedia.org/wiki/Narita_International_Airport).
 It was a long trek to our terminal, but we eventually made it.
-We were confused about where to check-in, but a friendly airport worker directed us to a check-in counter that was tucked behind the domestic check-in area.
+We struggled to find the check-in desk, and our confusing pacing back and forth prompted a friendly airport worker to direct us to the Jetstar check-in counter that was tucked behind the domestic check-in area.
 We were a bit nervous about checking in our bags because we thought they would be too heavy, but to our surprise they weren't even close to the weight limit.
-We checked in with minimal issues and headed to customs.
+We checked in with no dramas and headed to customs.

-Thankfully, customs wasn't too busy and we were able to get through without many dramas.
-There was one issue when they discovered a small carton of sake that we intended to bring home as a gift to Corey, but sadly no fluids of that size were allowed, so we had to discard it.
+Thankfully, customs wasn't too busy and we were able to get through without much hassle.
+Tristan was pulled aside after his carry-on was scanned because he had forgotten to take out a small carton of sake that we intended to bring home as a gift for his brother, but sadly no fluids of that size were allowed in carry-on luggage, so we had to discard it.

-We were desperate for food by this point, so we stopped to grab some dinner.
-We were pleased that the hard part was over and that there wasn't much that could get between us and our flight home.
+We were starving by this point, so we stopped in the cafeteria to grab some dinner.
+We were so relieved to have made it through customs in time, considering the hectic day we had just had.
+The hard part was over now, and bar a cancelled flight or airport evacuation, there was nothing that could prevent us from making our flight.

+After dinner, the time had come to say goodbye to our trusty Pocket Wi-Fi.
+We carried it around every day on our trip, and it made it so easy to connect to the internet regardless of where we were in the country.
+If you're travelling to Japan, we highly recommend that you rent one for your trip.
+We rented ours online from [Japan Wireless](https://www.japan-wireless.com/) before our trip, picked it up from the airport when we arrived, and put it in the post box at the airport in the reply paid envelope once we connected to the airport Wi-Fi before our flight home.

-After dinner, we said goodbye to our trusty Pocket WiFi.
-It had served us well on our trip, and it was an easy drop off into the post box.
+We were so happy with it that we were kind of sad to see it go.
+It had served us well on our trip, and we made sure to give it a good send off.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/12" %}

-Before we knew it, we were on the plane home.
+Before we knew it, it was time to board and we were on the plane home.
 We felt so grateful to experience such an incredible trip, and it was even better that we shared it together.
 We were sad that our trip was over, but we were also excited to return home to some normalcy and to see Ferris again.
 Japan was obviously sad to see us go, since it was raining as we left.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/13" %}

+After a nine-hour flight with minimal sleep and bare-minimum food, we eventually made it to the [Gold Coast Airport](https://www.goldcoastairport.com.au/).
+Australia welcomed us back with clear, sunny weather.
+It was a sight for sore eyes after an uncomfortable flight!

-{% include image-gallery.html folder="/assets/uploads/images/tokyo-return/13-part-2" %}
+{% include image-gallery.html folder="/assets/uploads/images/tokyo-return/13.1" %}

-After a nine-hour flight with minimal sleep and bare-minimum food, we eventually made it to the Gold Coast Airport.
-We were one of the first people off the plane so we only had to wait in the customs line for about 20 minutes.
+We were one of the first people off the plane, so we only had to wait in the customs line for about 20 minutes.
 We used a self-serve machine to process our passports and paperwork, and then we were on our way to collect our bags.
 They came out pretty quickly, and we wasted no time getting the hell out of the last transport-related building of our journey.
 Soph's Dad wasn't too far behind and picked us up in no time.

-We celebrated being back on home soil with a Maccas breaky -- god it was good.
-Dad drove us home and we bored him with endless stories (he took it like a champ), and he dropped us off to pick up Tristan's car from Corey's place.
+We celebrated being back on home soil with a Maccas brekky -- god it was good.
+Soph's Dad drove us home and we bored him with endless stories (he took it like a champ), and he dropped us off to pick up Tristan's car from his brother's place.
 We hopped in and drove home where we were finally reunited with our orange guy.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/14" %}

+And that's it for our first Japan trip!
+We hope you enjoyed reading our little blog about our favourite trip we've ever taken (so far!).
+We will definitely be back to see this beautiful country.

+さようなら (Goodbye)!